sunworshipper/e7/README.md

 We used Zed Shaw's book Learning Python The Hard Way, but converted code to Python 3.

-Lecture Slides are zipped Keynote files.
+Lecture Slides are zipped Keynote or Powerpoint files.